XiaominLi1998/DataSelection/README.md

 # Pipeline for Rule Generation and Data Selection

 This repository provides the necessary code for running a pipeline that includes generating rules, rating data, selecting rules, and sampling data.
-Note that while only the Math domain is included as an example, the procedure and code for other domains follow the same structure.
+Note that we use the Math domain as an example in the illustrations below, but the procedure and code for other domains follow the same structure.

 ## Download Data
 Download the SlimPajama-6B data from Hugging Face at the repository [DKYoon/SlimPajama-6B](https://huggingface.co/datasets/DKYoon/SlimPajama-6B) and save the first 1M samples.